The Ackerman-Nicholson Fund assists Earlham College graduates who desire and merit advanced study in journalism or public affairs.

 Seniors and graduates of Earlham College who desire and merit advanced study in journalism or public affairs.
 Public affairs, for the purpose of the Ackerman-Nicholson award, is defined as work in the public sphere to develop and influence public policy, including government relations, information and communications, public administration, and issue management.
 Degrees that might be sought include public policy, public administration, public health, international relations, political science, economics, social services, education leadership, urban planning, or law.
 Subfields of study may include non-profit management, public finance and budgeting, city management and urban policy, information and technology management, and policy management.

 Seriousness of purpose, qualifications, academic record and recommendations.
-Any Earlham College senior or graduate of the last five years is eligible.
+Any Earlham College senior or graduate of the last seven years is eligible.

 Award Description and Duration

 The minimum award is $15,000.
 Funds are to be used within two years for graduate study tuition, fees and books.

 - A cover letter detailing your graduate school plans and your professional goals.